yli-yasir/Timetable-Assistant/README.md

 # Timetable Assistant
 This program was made as practice with Java FX 8.
-The aim is to assist students of NEU with making _their own_ printable timetables from the huge Microsoft Excel (.XLSX) which is a hall timetable.
+The aim is to assist students of NEU with making **their own** printable timetables from the huge Microsoft Excel (.XLSX) which is a hall timetable.

 ## End User Guide
+**Use this at your own risk, I am in no way responsible for any damages.
+This software still has to undergo a lot of testing.**

 1. [Click here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to Download Java 8, If you don't already have it.

 2. [Click here](https://github.com/yli-yasir/Timetable-Assistant/releases/download/0.9-beta/Timetable.Assistant.jar) to download the program.